 Americans with Disabilities Act (ADA): University College enforces Section 504 of the Rehabilitation Act of 1973 and the Title II of the Americans with Disabilities Act of 1990 (ADA) which prohibits state and local governments from discrimination on the basis of a disability.
 The Services for Students with Disabilities (SSD) program is committed to providing an array of services to accommodate students who self-identify with our office as having a documented disability.
 Disabilities covered by the Acts include, but are not limited to, physical disabilities, chronic medical conditions, learning disabilities, blind and/or low vision, deaf or hard of hearing, and psychological and/or psychiatric.
 The office is responsible for assessing and coordinating services including appropriate academic and housing accommodations.
-Services are delivered impartially and effectively to all students and it is our goal to create an accessible environment in which all students with a documented disability can function independently and in a selfdetermined manner as they accomplish their educational and personal goals.
+Services are delivered impartially and effectively to all students and it is our goal to create an accessible environment in which all students with a documented disability can function independently and in a self-determined manner as they accomplish their educational and personal goals.
 SSD support services include confidential memo of accommodations, extended time to take tests and/or exams, exam proctoring or alternative testing arrangements, audio tape recording of lectures, assistive technology software, priority registration, reduced course loads, peer note takers, and assigned peer tutors.
-For more information contact Mr. Billy Benson at 662-254-3005.
+For additional information, please call 662-254-3443.

 First-Year Experience Program (FYE): MVSU's Freshman Year Experience program is the cornerstone of the freshman student success and retention initiative.
 The program is dedicated to ensuring that freshmen and all first-year students have a smooth and seamless integration into the academic and campus life of the University.
 The FYE Program provides innovative programs and opportunities specifically designed to assist first year students in making a successful transition to a community of higher learning and education.
 The FYE Program exposes new students to the educational opportunities at MVSU and aids in empowering students to define themselves through personal growth and development, social interaction, career exploration, academic success, community service, and leadership development.
-For additional information contact Ms. Tammy Timbers at 662-254-3466.
+For additional information, please call 662-254-3004.